Monday, May 30, 2016

 Pump.
 Pumps are for people who need to stop and help CO2 users when they inevitably screw up their CO2 inflaters.
 Tricia and I both like small pumps with foot pegs.
 For those of us without massive upper body strength the foot peg is totally rocks, making a small pump more like a floor pump.
 Topeak and Lezyne both make nice models.

 Emergency tire-problem solver.
+For tube users.
+We aren't cool enough to be tubeless.
 We are fans of Park Tools tire boots as well.
 Read our tale about them.
 I think you’d be crazy to leave on any long ride with a couple stashed in your saddle bag.

 Bonus thing.
 I got a Sea To Summit Ultra-Sil Daypack that is super small, even tiny, when not in use, but is expands to big enough to haul some swag from a bike shop or roadside fruit stand.

-Cool, but entirely unnecessary.
+but entirely unnecessary .
 I love having a Garmin on my handlebars.
 It doesn’t mean much to me when I’m riding, but having maps and elevation information of where I rode is really fun.
 And, being a geek, I also like having heart rate and power data.
 It doesn’t make the ride better, but it makes remembering the ride better.
 I use a Garmin 520.

 Power.
 (Not carried on the bike.)
 Having an iPhone, Garmin and rechargeable rear blinky means lots of charging.
 I have two items to help me with that.
 One is a 5 port USB charger so I only need to use one AC outlet to charge all my junk.
 The other is a rechargeable power “brick” that has a USB port that claims to be able to recharge a phone 2 1/2 times before it needs recharging.